flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 Note for C# programmers: The `[Pure]` attribute can be used to indicate _intent_ to other developers (unfortunately, the compiler doesn't enforce anything).

+Functional programmers aim to write as much of their application in terms of pure functions as possible - keeping actions simple & **at the edges** (bottom of the call stack).

 ### Isolation of side-effects
 So you're following along, you've probably concluded
 * Pure functions = good